 3. Food allergies and intolerances

-Some babies may not poop frequently due to food allergies and intolerances (8) (9).
+Based on data provided by the Centers for Disease Control and Prevention (CDC), children aged zero to five have an estimated food allergy prevalence rate of 4.4%.
+It’s important to note that some babies may not frequently poop due to these food allergies and intolerances (8) (9).
 It is likely to be more common among older babies who consume a variety of solid food items.
 Newborns could be allergic to substances in the formula milk.

 Babies with lactose intolerance may develop gastrointestinal problems, including constipation, even when fed breast milk.
 In such cases, the baby is also likely to display poor growth and lethargy due to inadequate nourishment.